 For reds, blues, greens, or purples, follow the directions in your natural dye resource to extract the colour from your natural dye materials.
 Hang to dry.

-Make the bag (no sewing required)
+How to Make the T-Shirt Bag (no sewing required)

 Cutting the t-shirt:

 Cut the neck and sleeves of the t-shirt to make the bag opening and the handles.
 Reserve the cut material.
 I like to add a tie at the top of the bag and to do this I cut a strip of fabric from the shoulder to the middle of the bag on all four quarters of the bag, leaving the strip attached at the throat area of the t-shirt.
-Add an addition cut strip from shoulder to throat on two of the four sides so that you have three strands to braid.
+Add cut strip from shoulder to throat on two of the four sides so that you have three strands to braid.

 Braid the neck material so that you have two braids in the centre of the top of the bag.
 This will give you two braided ties to close the bag.

-Painting and embellishing the bag:
+Painting and embellishing your T-Shirt bag: